bft-ai-2025/bft-ai-2025.github.io/index.md

 - Leveraging AI-based techniques to detect, diagnose, and mitigate Byzantine behavior in complex distributed infrastructures.

-### Workshop Themes
+### Topics of Interest

 - **Fault-Tolerant AI**: Resilient training and inference under Byzantine failures
 - **AI for Systems Resilience**: Detecting and mitigating system faults using ML
 - **Theory**: Convergence guarantees and models under adversarial conditions
 - **Infrastructure**: Tools, datasets, reproducibility

-Join us in shaping the future of ithe intersection between Byzantine fault tolerance and AI.
+Join us in shaping the future of the intersection between Byzantine fault tolerance and AI.

 ---